Congestion capital Brussels looks to unclog traffic arteries

 Transport & Environment also says that a kilometer charge is a more effective way to cut congestion and emissions than a congestion charge which some users simply get used to.

-"We prefer the kilometer charges because if you pay a one-off fee you're incentivised to maximize your driving within that period," said Transport & Environment's Renshaw.
+"We prefer the kilometer charges because if you pay a one-off fee you're incentivized to maximize your driving within that period," said Transport & Environment's Renshaw.

 Jeroen Verhoeven of Bral, a group seeking to make Brussels more livable, believes a combination of congestion zone and distance charge would be best.